 Think twice if

-- You are collecting cloud certificates across multiple platforms at once — pick the one cloud you will actually use; a demoable project on one stack beats shallow badges across three.
+- You are collecting cloud certificates across multiple platforms at once — pick the one cloud you will actually use; our take: a demoable project on one stack beats shallow badges across three.

-- You are treating a foundation credential like AWS Cloud Practitioner as sufficient on its own — the curated edge is explicit that it is rarely enough alone for cloud engineering.
+- You are treating a foundation credential like AWS Cloud Practitioner as sufficient on its own — RoleMath's reviewed sequencing treats it as an on-ramp toward a platform credential, not a stand-alone cloud-engineering signal.

 - You are chasing the security certs that dominate this role's employer-language sample (Security+, CISSP) assuming a cloud engineer needs them — that sample is small, noisy, and security-skewed, not evidence of cloud-engineering requirements.